red molecules of iron floating on white background

 How does iron help during pregnancy?

-Iron’s primary (though very much not only) function is to help construct healthy red blood cells in order to successfully distribute oxygen across the body.
-Once pregnant, your blood volume is going to increase by as much as 50%, meaning you need to really up your iron intake in order to produce a sufficient amount of red blood cells.
-Baby is also dependent on your nutrients, and your iron, for quite a time, meaning they will need to borrow (not that they'll be paying it back) your iron to construct their own red blood cells.
+Iron’s primary function is to help build healthy red blood cells in order to transport oxygen around the body.
+Baby is also dependent on your nutrients (and your iron) for quite a time, meaning they will need to borrow your iron to construct their own red blood cells.
 Iron also helps build myoglobin, the protein that delivers oxygen to the muscles, allowing Baby to grow big and strong.
-Iron-deficiency during pregnancy is related to low birth weight, premature birth, and heart problems, so the importance of consuming enough cannot be overstated.
+Iron deficiency during pregnancy is related to low birth weight, premature birth, and heart problems, so the importance of consuming enough cannot be overstated.

 What are some good sources of iron?

-• Iron-fortified cereal: Cereals like Cheerios, Special K, and Raisin Bran all contain very healthy amounts of iron.
-Not all cereals are iron-fortified, however, so it’s important to make sure you choose one that is rich in iron
+• Iron-fortified cereal, bread, and pasta: Hot and cold cereals, breads, and pastas usually contain fortified grains.
+Not all will be iron-fortified, however, so it’s important to make sure you choose those that are rich in iron.

-• Beans: Many beans, including kidney, lima and Navy beans have a very high iron content.
-Beans are a great source of iron (and protein), particularly for a vegetarian who may have trouble finding their daily suggested amount otherwise
+• Beans: Almost all beans have a very high iron content.
+Beans are a great source of iron (and protein), particularly for a vegetarian who may have trouble finding their daily suggested amount otherwise.

 Read more